Delta asks DOJ to put unruly passengers on no-fly list

 Delta has, along with its industry partner Airlines for America, been pushing since last year for heightened reporting, investigation and prosecution of those who interfere with on-board safety.
 The airlines, based in Atlanta, said it has put nearly 1,900 people on Delta’s “no-fly” list for refusing to comply with masking requirements and submitted more than 900 banned names to the Transportation Security Administration to pursue civil penalties.

 A spokesperson with TSA, which enforces the FBI “no fly” list of potential terrorist threats, referred a reporter to the FBI since that agency maintains the database.
-Neither the FBI or the Justice Department could be immediately reached for comment.
+The FBI declined to comment.
+The Justice Department could not be immediately reached for comment.
 The Federal Aviation Administration cited 4.9 reported unruly incidents per 10,000 flights the week ending Jan.
 23, according to its website.

 In December, the TSA announced a new partnership with the FAA that would call for unruly airline passengers facing additional consequences for bad behavior under a new partnership.
 Under the alliance, the FAA will share information of passengers facing fines for unruly behavior with the TSA, which may remove the passenger from its pre-check screening eligibility, a privilege reserved for low-risk travelers.